The Power of Shazam!: Reprint collections

 In August 2020, the ongoing series was properly collected for the first time in the hardcover The Power of Shazam!
 Book One: In The Beginning, which collects the Power of Shazam! graphic novel, issues #1-12 of the ongoing series, plus a story from Superman & Batman Magazine #4; plus bonus material (ISBN 978-1401299415).

 A second volume, The Power of Shazam!
-Book Two: The Worm Turns, was published in trade paperback in May 2023, collecting issues #13-23 of the ongoing series, as well as the Annual, "Playing with Fire" from Showcase '96, Superboy Plus #1, Supergirl Plus #1, and Superman: The Man of Tomorrow #4 (ISBN 978-1779521743).
+Book Two: The Worm Turns, was published only in trade paperback format in May 2023, collecting issues #13-23 of the ongoing series, as well as the Annual, "Playing with Fire" from Showcase '96, Superboy Plus #1, Supergirl Plus #1, and Superman: The Man of Tomorrow #4 (ISBN 978-1779521743).
 A hardcover edition, due for release in December 2021, was never published.

 Reception

 The book was critically praised.
 Later releases however, such as The Power of Shazam!
 Book Two: The Worm Turns, suffered a decline in sales.
 Some critics claim that The Power of Shazam! has received a lack of modern positive reception in part due to DC's avoidance towards reprinting the series.